voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     # Make the dataset persistent
     dataset1.persistent = True

-    quit()

-Start a new Python session:
+In a new Python session:

 .. code-block:: python
     :linenos: